What Is The Slow Roll In Poker and how to avoid it?

 Sweet justice was about to occur, however.
 O'Dea filled up on the river to make a Full House and send his opponent packing.

 Commentators remarked at the time: "This is absolutely disgraceful".
-You can still find the clip on the internet.
+You can find the clip at the bottom.

 Summary